 Other Possible Issues

-These include a compromised exhaust, faulty engine speed, damaged combustion chambers, and anti-backfire equipment that’s not working.
+I’ve come across situations where a compromised exhaust, irregular engine speed, damaged combustion chambers, or malfunctioning anti-backfire equipment were the root causes.

 Bad or Low-Quality Gas

 There are different types of gas, and one problem that may be causing your machine to backfire is the type of fuel you’re using to power your mower.
-There are gas types with ethanol content, and while it’s a debated topic, it’s not recommended for your lawn mower.
+Some gas types contain ethanol, and while its use is a point of contention, I personally wouldn’t recommend it for your lawn mower.

 Check the content solution of the gas you’re already using.
 If you notice a high ethanol content, it’s time to drop that fuel and purchase a new one with lower or no ethanol content.
 Try to restart the machine with new gas and see how it goes.